clemsos/mapmakers.space/_posts/2017-05-17-methodo-renens-.md

 title: "Workshop : how to study makerspaces ?"
 subtitle: "A 2-days immersive workshop to share, prototype and experiment with new approaches to study urban spaces of creativity."
 date: 18<sub>th</sub> and 19<sub>th</sub> May, 2017
-place: Renens, Switzerland
+place: "Renens, Switzerland"
-thumbnail: "/uploads/xcj.JPG"
+thumbnail: /uploads/workshop/ateliers-renens.JPG

+nav:
+- "The Workshop"
+- "Prototyping methods"
+- "The Results"

 images_anais:
   - /uploads/sketchbook-anais/out7-000-0.jpg